Teal Creek

-The Teal Creek, formerly known as Little River, is a perennial stream of the Genoa River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Teal Creek, formerly known as Little River, is a perennial stream of the Genoa River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 The Teal Creek rises below the southeast slopes of Mount Nadgee, near Gipsy Point within Croajingolong National Park, north of and south of the New South Wales and Victorian border.
 The creek flows generally northeast, then southeast, before reaching its mouth in the northeastern arm of the Mallacoota Wildlife Reserve within the Mallacoota Inlet in the Shire of East Gippsland.
 The creek descends 91 m over its 6 km course.